trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/TestDouble.md

 ---
 # TestDouble class

 Implements an easy and re-usable StubProvider Utilizes a fluent interface for ease of use.
 This is merly an example of how you could build a reusable stub provider class.
 There are definitely edge cases or features not handled by this class.
-The general mechanism for use looks like this: ```apex TestDouble stub = new TestDouble(SomeClass.class); TestDouble.Method methodToTrack = new TestDouble.Method(&apos;methodName&apos;) .returning(someObject); stub.track(methodToTrack); ConsumingClass consumer = new ConsumingClass( (someClass) stub.generate() ); ```
+The general mechanism for use looks like this: ```apex TestDouble stub = new TestDouble(SomeClass.class); TestDouble.Method methodToTrack = new TestDouble.Method('methodName') .returning(someObject); stub.track(methodToTrack); ConsumingClass consumer = new ConsumingClass( (someClass) stub.generate() ); ```

 ---
 ## Constructors